vincenzoiovino/timelock.fs/README.md

 # timelock.fs
-timelock.fs is an extension for the timelock.zone service (https://www.timelock.zone) that enables to encrypt to the future any file and decrypts it using the Windows Explorer.
+`timelock.fs` is an extension for the [timelock.zone service](https://www.timelock.zone) that enables to encrypt to the future any file and decrypts it using the Windows Explorer.
+See also See also [tlcs-c](https://github.com/aragonzkresearch/tlcs-c/), [Timelock.zone.AndroidExample](https://github.com/vincenzoiovino/Timelock.zone.AndroidExample) and [TLCS Usage](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/howtoencrypt.md).
 ## Installation
 ### Install from source
 Compile the source code to a Java runnable Jar file named `timeloc.fs.jar` in the `bin` folder or in any folder: the only requirement is that the file `install.bat` stays in the same folder as the runnable Jar you created.